All registered qualifying patients must notify the MMCC:

 It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, aircraft or motorboat while under the influence of cannabis.
 Nothing in Maryland law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of cannabis.

-Safely and Legally Administering Medicinal Cannabis in a Permitted Place
+Safely and Legally Administering Medical Cannabis in a Permitted Place

-A patient may consume products in his or her private residence if, unless the private residence is being used to provide licensed child care services or is other prohibited
+A patient may consume products in his or her private residence, unless the private residence is being used to provide licensed child care services or is other prohibited

 Though vaporization is generally prohibited in a hospital or healthcare facility, vaporization may occur in separate and enclosed designated smoking rooms for patients of such facilities.

 Federal Laws on Cannabis